nabels-coolblue/poc-topshelf-preflightcheck/README.md

 Type the following command on your Powershell terminal to find the exit code of the most recently exited process: echo $LastExitCode
 ```

-# Verifying the exit code on a Powershell prompt

-PS Microsoft.PowerShell.Core\FileSystem::> echo $LastExitCode
-1